myarichuk/Windbg-Workshop/High CPU and Threads/Slowness2/hints.md

 * Threadpool's big queue length *may* be a symptom of an issue
 * Don't forget to load SOS, of course
 * Try to see the big picture -> what process threads are doing?
+* Possibly multiple dumps will be required to see the issue

 # Userful commands
 * ``!syncblk`` will show managed ``Monitor`` based locks